• Home

 The combination of spices transforms these simple ingredients into a flavorful plant-based meal.
 For this lentil dahl recipe, I use full-fat coconut milk, which gives it that rich creamy texture.
 The addition of fresh lemon juice helps balance this dish and cut through the heaviness.

-If you enjoy this easy red lentil dahl with coconut milk you also might like my recipes for potato curry with coconut milk, mixed vegetable curry with coconut milk, or butternut squash and chickpea curry soup.
+If you enjoy this easy red lentil dahl with coconut milk you also might like my recipes for potato curry with coconut milk, creamy black bean curry, butternut squash and chickpea curry, or vegan yellow curry with coconut milk.

 Lentils